-The Department of Radiology Technology follows the policies of the University of Louisiana at Monroe as published in the current volume of the ULM Undergraduate Catalog and the Student Policy Manual.
+The Radiologic Technology Program follows the policies of the University of Louisiana Monroe as published in the current volume of the ULM Undergraduate Catalog and the Student Policy Manual.
 It is the student's responsibility to be aware of these requirements.